ZiggyV/gulp-sass-boilerplate/readme.md

 * Lints and minifies JavaScript.
 * Compiles, minifies and autoprefixes Sass.
 Writes sourcemaps in development.
 * Media query optimization: merges matching media queries into one definition.
-* Optimizes images - PNG, JPG, GIF and SVG
+* Optimizes images - PNG, JPG, GIF and SVG.
-* Handles file concatentation with [gulp-useref](https://github.com/jonkemp/gulp-useref "gulp-useref")
+* Handles file concatentation with [gulp-useref](https://github.com/jonkemp/gulp-useref "gulp-useref").
 * Automatically injects assets from your bower_components to your HTML/SCSS files.

 A few basic styles and mixins are included, as well as a JavaScript file with best practices based on [a podcast from DevTips](https://www.youtube.com/watch?v=RMiTxHba5fo "Refactoring Javascript with Fred Lawler").
 These are completely optional and can be removed or altered according to your liking.